dart-lang/site-www/src/tools/diagnostic-messages.md

 ### unnecessary_non_null_assertion

-_The '!' will have no effect because the target expression can't be null._
+_The '!' will have no effect because the receiver can't be null._

 #### Description